 Home

-If you are confused as to why “coywolf” is in the title with eastern coyote, please see this peer reviewed publication or go to my publications page to learn how the eastern coyote is really a hybrid between western coyotes and eastern/red wolves.
-I do not believe it is accurate to call them coyotes when their DNA (throughout northeastern North America) is composed of both eastern wolf and western coyote genes.
+Welcome to Eastern Coyote/Coywolf Research (ECR).
+If you are confused as to why “coywolf” is in the title with eastern coyote, please see this peer reviewed publication and this one, or go to my publications page to learn how the eastern coyote is really a hybrid between western coyotes and wolves.
+I do not believe it is accurate to call them coyotes when their DNA (throughout northeastern North America) is composed of western coyote, eastern wolf, gray wolf, and dog genes.

 Mission of ECR